-- Contact with hot objects: Heaters, defective lamps, and curling irons can cause painful burn injuries when touched by a child.
+- Contact with hot objects: Heaters, defective lamps and curling irons can cause painful burn injuries when they’re touched by children.

 - Chemical burns: Children can suffer internal chemical burn injuries if they swallow drain cleaner or watch batteries.
 They can suffer skin chemical burns as well if they come into contact with bleach or other harmful chemicals.

 - Electrical burns: Children can sustain devastating injuries if they bite or touch electrical cords or electrical outlets.